My rating: 5 of 5 stars

 “What is he?” murmurs one gray shadow of my forefathers to the other.
 “A writer of story-books!
 What kind of a business in life,—what mode of glorifying God, or being serviceable to mankind in his day and generation,—may that be?
 Why, the degenerate fellow might as well have been a fiddler!”
 Such are the compliments bandied between my great-grandsires and myself, across the gulf of time!
 And yet, let them scorn me as they will, strong traits of their nature have intertwined themselves with mine.

-At least Hawthorne’s forebears were long dead, and he only imagined their reproach: some of us have to hear it, still, in the flesh.
 But as the concluding sentence of the quotation allows, such writers as Hawthorne understand that something in their immigrant ancestors’ grim view of life is true, truer than the meliorism of settled, satisfied classes.
 That, in a sense, our rebellion against them reprises their flight to America, their quest for some other, better way to be.

 The final story in Goodbye, Columbus, “Eli, the Fanatic,” even re-writes “The Minister’s Black Veil.”
 It is set in a prosperous midcentury suburb populated by Jewish and Protestant professionals steeped in modern expertise from psychoanalysis to all the accoutrements of the ’50s home.
 At the edge of this community, Orthodox Jewish refugees from Europe have set up a Yeshiva school, and Eli, an attorney, is dispatched by the alarmed suburbanites to use zoning laws to run out those whom they consider unsightly fanatics.
 But Eli is unaccountably transformed by his encounter with the “blackness” of both the refugees’ traditions and their suffering and ends up donning the black Orthodox garb himself, which renders him a madman in the eyes of his bright suburban neighbors.